zzalscv2/FFEA/doc/1-Install/0-Install.md

 ============

-This file describes how to install FFEA TEST, conisting of the FFEA_runner and the FFEA_tools.
+This file describes how to install FFEA TEST, conisting of the FFEA_runner and the ffeatools.
 The instructions in this file are for the most common use cases, and cover the command line tools.

 - @subpage quickstart